Facebook blocks Trump for at least final two weeks of presidency, saying risks are ‘too great’

 Facebook has previously been blasted by lawmakers and employees for not acting on inflammatory posts from Trump, including those that have been labeled by Twitter.

+“These platforms have served as core organizing infrastructure for violent, far right groups and militia movements for several years now – helping them to recruit, organize, coordinate and in many cases (particularly with respect to YouTube) generate profits from their violent, extremist content,” he said in a statement.

+YouTube said Thursday any channel that posts videos with false claims about the election results will be temporarily restricted from uploading or live streaming.
+YouTube did not respond to a question about whether it would ban Trump’s account in the same manner as Facebook.

-Reporting by Elizabeth Culliford; Additional reporting by Munsif Vengattil in Bengaluru; Editing by Nick Zieminski and Lisa Shumaker
+Reporting by Elizabeth Culliford in New York; Additional reporting by Katie Paul in Palo Alto, California; Sheila Dang in Dallas; Paresh Dave in Oakland, California; and Munsif Vengattil in Bengaluru; Editing by Nick Zieminski and Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.